MahApps/mahapps.com/input/docs/stylevariants/winui.md

 ## The set

-The set has the text box, the password box, the check box, the radio button and the scroll bar of its own, along with the calendar, the date picker and the two MahApps pickers that moved in on `develop`, and hands down the [Win10](win10) one for every control it has nothing for yet.
+The set has the text box, the password box, the check box, the radio button, the combo box and the scroll bar of its own, along with the calendar, the date picker and the two MahApps pickers that moved in on `develop`, and hands down the [Win10](win10) one for every control it has nothing for yet.
 That reads thinner than it is.
 The two looks belong to the same family, so a Windows 10 control sits next to a WinUI one far better than a Metro one would, and every WinUI style that gets written takes one of those places.

 It goes *in place of* `Styles/Controls.xaml`, because it merges `Styles/Win10/Controls.xaml`, which in turn merges `Styles/Controls.xaml`: